Are you seeing the cURL error 28: Connection timed out error on your WordPress site?

 Another scenario could be slower connectivity or networking issues with your hosting server.

-Simply drop them a support request with the error details and their technical staff can troubleshoot and apply a fix to solve it.
+If the problem is still there, contact the hosting support team with a support request containing the error details.
+Then, their technical staff can troubleshoot and apply a fix to solve it.